GaganaB/NMA/README.md

 You'll be surprised by how much you can learn.
 Take these learnings back to your pod and to your TA.
 > The real take away is the friends you make along the way!!

+4. <b> Anything you're going through, talk to your TA </b>:
+If there's anything that is on your mind or something within the pod that is bothering you, TA is your guy/gal.
+Remember, they're here for you and want the best for you!

+5. <b> Handle Zoom fatigue</b>:
+Sitting in front of your system all day with intensive tutorials can be exhausting, so be kind to yourself.
+Surround your self with fresh juices, coffee or anything you'd find comfort in.
+Ask your TA for breaks to walk around and sustain your focus.

+6. <b>Use your weekends well</b>:
+Use your weekends to possibly step out or spend some me time, attend the keynotes/additional classes from the calendar or look up next week's tutorials.
+They can help you refresh, and recharge for your week ahead.

 ### Additional Resources
 It is recommended that you use this list to look up topics you are not particularly comfortable with.